Coaching Basketball - Reducing TurnoversBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 After a steal or interception.

-Here's a tip... we teach our players that whenever they get a steal or interception, to never pass back into the middle of the court, because that's where the defense is sprinting back - down the middle of the court.
-Instead, after securing a steal or interception, get under control, get triple-threat and see the court, and advance the ball up the sideline.
+Here's a tip.
+We teach our players that whenever they get a steal or interception, to avoid passing into the middle of the court, because that's where the defense is sprinting back - down the middle of the court.
+Instead, after securing a steal or interception, get under control, see the court, and advance the ball up the sideline.
 The exception of course is an obvious break-away lay-up situation.

 Recognize when to abort the break.

 Turnovers in Your Half-Court OffenseMuch of what has already been discussed above under passing and catching, ball-handling, etc applies to turnovers in the half-court.
-But to add some important points about half-court offense... maintain good spacing, use back-cuts (especially against pressure defenses), pass and cut, rotate on the perimeter, players must not stand around... keep moving!
+But to add some important pointers... maintain good spacing, use back-cuts (especially against pressure defenses), pass and cut, rotate on the perimeter, players must not stand around... keep moving!
 It's easy to defend a team that doesn't move.

 If wing players are being trapped, make sure you have a player in the high-post (free-throw line area) and one at ball-side corner for passing options, as well as the point guard helping out on top.
 Once the ball is passed out of the trap, immediately reverse the ball to the opposite side and you should have an advantage.

-Against the 2-3 zone, teach your perimeter players to drive the seams, but pull-up for a jump-shot near or just inside the elbow... don't get too deep inside where the three tall inside defenders are waiting.
+Against the 2-3 zone, teach your perimeter players to drive the seams, but pull-up for a jump-shot near or just inside the elbow.
+Don't get too deep inside where the three tall inside defenders are waiting.

 Finally, remember that in basketball there is no such thing as a perfect game, and you can never completely eliminate turnovers.
-As coaches, we ourselves must remain patient and encouraging, and teach our players how to play hard, but under control.
+Coaches must remain patient and encouraging, and teach our players how to play hard, but under control.
 As Coach John Wooden once said, "A good garden may have some weeds." - just not too many!